RutronikSystemSolutions/RutDevKit-PSoC62_FT812-43T_Demo/README.md

 Rutronik Development Kit Programmable System-on-Chip CY8C6245AZI-S3D72 "RutDevKit-PSoC62_FT812-43T_Demo" Demo Application.

-This example demonstrates the usage of the 4D Systems FT812 based 4.3" display with integrated capacitive touch panel.
+This example demonstrates the usage of the 4D Systems FT812 based 4.3" display with integrated resistive touch panel.
 The display is driven using SPI interface therefore the adapter for Arduino headers is needed.
 The adapter has IO buffer to decrease the interference in SPI wires.

  <img src="images/rutdevkit_model.png" style="zoom:20%;" />